jamesainslie/dot/docs/user/05-commands.md

 **Options**:
 - All global options
+- `--all`: Remove all managed packages
+- `--yes, --force`: Skip confirmation prompt (for use with --all)
 - `--purge`: Delete package directory after removing links
 - `--no-restore`: Skip restoring adopted packages to target
 - `--cleanup`: Remove orphaned packages from manifest only